doxeylab/learn-genomics-in-linux/task3/README.md

 * Login to your linux environment as you did in task1.

-* Create a new folder for your task3
+* Create a new folder for task3.

 ```
 mkdir task3  #creates folder